SeoulTech-HCIRLab/SelfBalancingRobot/README.md

 ## Usage
 ### train
 1. import Assets in your unity.
-2. build RolyPoly scenes and train with default option.
+2. build the RolyPoly scenes and train with default option.
 ### test model
 1. import Assets in your unity.
-2. select RolyPolyModeltest scenes and start the game
+2. select the RolyPolyModeltest scenes and start the game
 ### test real
 1. import Assets in your unity.
-2. select RolyPolyRealtest scenes and start the game (please don't forget the upload and connect to arduino)
+2. select the RolyPolyRealtest scenes and start the game (please don't forget the upload the firmware and connect to arduino)

 ## Results
 ### training result